-Multicultural communities have been significantly impacted by the coronavirus and because of this must operate under more cautious instructions and have ready access to updated guidelines.
-Please refer to the following information & organizations to help the decrease health disparities affecting our communities and remember that by following state guidelines, you protect yourself and those around you.
+Multicultural communities have been significantly impacted by the coronavirus.
+We encourage communities to follow state and local health guidelines.
+Please refer to the following information & organizations to help the decrease health disparities affecting our communities and remember that by following guidelines, you protect yourself and those around you.
 Let’s work together to inform, uplift, and recover.

 The state compiles case count data by demographics.
 These numbers can be found on the Case Counts page by clicking on the Demographics tab located along the blue bar above the charts.

 COVID-19 vaccine testing has been done under best practices across all demographics to ensure it will have the most productive result for all communities.
 In our day, as in the past, there is a lack of trust in vaccinations, but as COVID-19 continues to impact people of color at higher rates, experts have advised that vaccinations are essential in defeating COVID-19.
 Learn more at https://coronavirus.utah.gov/vaccine |En Español: https://coronavirus.utah.gov/vacunas/

 - Vaccine Newsletter: Sign Up for Vaccination Updates (English)

 - What Multicultural Communities Need to Know About the COVID-19 Vaccine

 - Download the vaccine fact sheet (English & Español)

 - Vaccine Videos in Multiple Languages

 Everything you should know about the COVID-19 vaccine: safety, side effects, and more.